Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the trading session on July 7, the yen price increased by 1.4% against the US dollar, reaching 142 JPY per USD.
 This is the strongest increase since March.

 The dollar fell as data from the US Labor Department showed that the country created the fewest jobs in 2.5 years in June.
-New jobs also fell in April and May.
+The number of new jobs in April and May also fell.

-"Risk-off sentiment has dominated the market this week.
+"This week, risk-off sentiment has dominated the market.
 Investors are also worried that Japanese authorities are about to intervene in the currency market," Joe Manimbo, a senior market analyst, told Reuters.

 The yen has weakened since mid-June, after the Bank of Japan (BOJ) announced on June 16 that it would keep its short-term interest rate unchanged at -0.1% and its 10-year bond yield cap at 0%.
-This move, in contrast to the European Central Bank (ECB) and the US Federal Reserve (Fed), prompted investors to sell the currency and switch to other channels with higher returns.
+This move, in contrast to the European Central Bank (ECB) and the US Federal Reserve (Fed), caused investors to sell the currency and switch to other channels for higher returns.

 The yen has been one of the worst-performing currencies this year.
-Last month, it traded at 145 yen per US dollar, a level not seen since November.
+Last month, it traded at 145 yen per US dollar – a level not seen since November last year.

 This week, Japan's Labor Ministry also announced that May wages rose the most since early 1995.
 This further reinforced the view that the Bank of Japan (BOJ) will have to change its current ultra-loose monetary policy.